-For Debian squeeze, starting with 3.4.0, PacketFence is now providing an deb repository.
+For Debian squeeze, starting with 3.4.0, PacketFence is now providing a Debian package repository.

 This repository contains all required dependencies to install PacketFence.
 This provides numerous advantages:

 - easy installation

 - everything is packaged as RPM (no more CPAN hassle)

 - easy upgrade